-Parameters

 grid - The grid

-Returns

-This Region object

 with\point\by\point\grid\containing\compositions(grid)

 Defines a point-by-point grid in the region.
 This is setting the grid and the compositions at once, it is typically used to enter a measured composition profile or the result from a previous calculation.
 If the composition profile should be calculated (linear, geometric, ...) with\grid() should be used instead.